-Stage Five: Implementation
+Stage 5: Implementation

 Finally, it’s time to release your shiny new custom software to the world!
-This is not done with the push of a button.
-It’s done step-by-step with an implementation plan.
+This stage of software development isn’t done with the push of a button.
+It’s done step by step with an implementation plan.

 - There’s nothing in your scope of work document to cover support after implementation.